papiodesu/leptos_book/src/getting_started/README.md

 rustup target add wasm32-unknown-unknown
 ```

-Create a simple "index.html」 in the root of the 「leptos-tutorial" directory
+Create a simple "index.html" in the root of the "leptos-tutorial" directory

 ```html
 <!DOCTYPE html>